appsandwich/ppt2rk/README.md

 This is a command line tool that will log in to your [polarpersonaltrainer.com](https://polarpersonaltrainer.com) account and let you export all, or some, of your workouts in GPX format.

-The end goal with this project is to eventually allow exporting directly to [RunKeeper](https://runkeeper.com).
-So far, only the Polar to GPX export functionality has been implemented.
+The tool also allows for exporting directly to [RunKeeper](https://runkeeper.com).
+It will attempt to resolve and sync only Polar activities that do not already exist on Runkeeper, attempting to avoid duplicates if possible.

-## Usage
+## General Usage

 ### Login